cyoon2000/play-filepoller/README.md

 2. Verify your installation and 'play' is in your PATH.
 	$ play -version

-3. Create an empty directory, then cd to it.
-	$ cd <your app-directory>

-4. download source (READ-ONLY)
+3. download source (READ-ONLY)
 	$ git clone https://github.com/cyoon2000/play-filepoller.git

-5. Start dev mode (dynamic)
+4. Start dev mode (dynamic)
 	$ play ~run

-6. Browse 'File Inventory Status' in browser http://localhost:9000/
+5. Browse 'File Inventory Status' in browser http://localhost:9000/

+##  Application specific properties: conf/application.conf ##

+Configurable properties are : list of directories to be polled, interval, max # of workers
+<blockquote><p>
+	filepoller.roots="/www/a/data/test/filepoller, /www/a/data/test/filepoller2"
+	filepoller.interval=2000
+	filepoller.max_num_workers=5
+</p></blockquote>

+1. Make sure you point the polling root to existing directory (or create one) before you start the app, otherwise poller won't start.
+2. To test, drop some image file in one or all of the directories and see if shows up in the inventory ( http://localhost:9000/ ) after N (milli)seconds.